celestiaorg/celestia-specs/specs/consensus.md

     state.activeValidatorSet[block.header.proposerAddress] = proposer
 ```

-At the end of a block, the top `MAX_VALIDATORS` validators by voting power are or become active (bonded).
+At the end of a block, the top `MAX_VALIDATORS` validators by voting power with voting power _greater than_ zero are or become active (bonded).
 For newly-bonded validators, the entire validator object is moved to the active validators subtree and their status is changed to bonded.
 For previously-bonded validators that are no longer in the top `MAX_VALIDATORS` validators begin unbonding.

 Bonding validators is simply setting their status to `AccountStatus.ValidatorBonded`.
 The logic for validator unbonding is found [here](#signedtransactiondatabeginunbondingvalidator), minus transaction sender updates (nonce, balance, and fee).